Watts-Lab/task-mapping/task-template.md

 Complete instructions shown to participants at each stage of the task.

 Write the complete instructions used from the start to the end of the experiment.
 This should include any instruction provided on each of the steps.
 If instructions have step interdependence, or are role specific, describe that in full detail.

+If the instructions are not available ask the paper's authors, however and if that fails, write new ones that appear as suitable as possible.

 # Criteria
 ## Performance calculation